SuperTaiyaki/hiby-firmware-tools/README.md

 Tools to unpack and repack the Hiby R3 firmware
 ===============================================
+This was build for the Hiby R3 Pro and R3 Pro Saber DAPs.
+I've only got the R3 Pro to test but Hiby provide the same updates for both.
+The general procedure should work with most Hiby-backed players (Shanling, Hidizs....) but I haven't verified anything.

 To use:
 * Follow the instructions in unpack.md to extract the firmware